Wheezee/GRAILV3/DYNAMIC_GRADING_README.md

 ### 4. View Results

-The gradebook will immediately update to show grades using your selected method and parameters.
-The current settings are displayed in the header for reference.
+The gradebook updates immediately using the selected method and parameters.
+The current settings summary appears beside the Customize button.

+Two display modes are available:
+- **Estimated Grades**: Normalized average using only completed component weights (e.g., only Attendance+Quiz so far).
+Missing components are ignored in the denominator.
+- **Projected Final**: Uses full configured weights (e.g., Attendance/Quiz/Exam and Term weights).
+Missing components count as 0.

 ## Technical Implementation